Mercury Marauder: Origin of name

-The Marauder name made its first appearance in 1958 as Ford introduced a new family of V8 engines for its Mercury, Edsel, and Lincoln brands; the Marauder nameplate was in reference to people associated with outlaws or piracy.
-Within the engine family, two V8 engines were exclusive to the Mercury division.
+The Marauder name made its first appearance in 1958 as Ford introduced a new family of V8s, the MEL engines, for its Mercury, Edsel, and Lincoln brands; the Marauder nameplate was in reference to people associated with outlaws or piracy.
+Within the Ford engine versions, two V8 engines were exclusive to the Mercury division.

-Dubbed Marauder, a 383 cubic-inch V8 produced 330hp with an optional 4-barrel carburetor.
-In that configuration, the engine was offered in the midline Montclair and the Colony Park station wagon.
+Dubbed Marauder, a 383 cuin V8 was rated at 330 hp when equipped with an optional four-barrel carburetor.
+This Marauder engine version was also optional in Mercury's midline Montclair models and the Colony Park station wagon.

-Dubbed Super Marauder, a 430 cubic-inch V8 produced 400hp (the first mass-produced engine sold in the United States with an advertised 400hp output).
-While the 430 V8 was shared with Lincoln, the Super Marauder was given its own set of intake manifolds and "tri-power" 3x2-barrel carburetors.
+Dubbed Super Marauder, a 430 cuin V8 was rated at 400 hp making it the first mass-produced engine sold in the United States with an advertised 400 hp output.
+While the 430 V8 engine block was shared with Lincoln, the Super Marauder featured a unique intake manifold and "tri-power" 3x2-barrel carburetors.
 Offered for the entire Mercury line, the Super Marauder was developed as a competitor for the 392 Hemi of the Chrysler 300C high-performance coupe.

-For 1959, Mercury revised its V8 engine offerings; while the Super Marauder V8 was discontinued, the 430 V8 remained (retuned with slightly reduced engine output).
-For 1960, the Marauder V8 became an option across the Mercury line, including the Monterey, Park Lane, and Commuter.
+For 1959, Mercury revised its V8 engine offerings; while the Super Marauder version was discontinued, the regular 430 V8s with reduced engine output were available.
+For the 1960 model year, the Marauder V8 became an option across the entire Mercury line, including the Monterey, Park Lane, and Commuter.

-For 1961, full-size Mercury vehicles adopted a greater degree of commonality with their Ford counterparts, with Mercury dropping the 383 and 430 large-block engines entirely.
-The Marauder name returned, moving from the 383 MEL V8 to Ford-based FE V8 engines.
+Beginning with the 1960 model year, the full-size Mercury vehicles adopted a greater degree of commonality with their Ford counterparts, with Mercury dropping the 383 and 430 large-block engines entirely.
+The Marauder name returned, but now equipped with the Ford-based FE V8 engines.